 7.1.
 The Management does not take responsibility for any transportation service hired by parents.
 It is the sole responsibility of the parents/guardians to ensure that the student attends School regularly and on time.

 7.2.
-Parents must ensure that their wards attend School if it is open on Saturday and at other times when the School has stipulated their presence as in the case of remedial classes, co-curricular events and activities.
+Parents must ensure that their wards attend School, where opened on Saturday and/or at any other day/time for remedial classes, co-curricular events and activities.

 7.3.
 Parents must ensure that the van carrying their child only accommodates the children as per the seating capacity.
 Besides this it meets the various regulatory requirements as spelled out from time to time by the civil administration and highway police.